 When you start testing WordPress, the experience can feel like walking into a bustling city.
 It may look overwhelming at first.
 But once you dive in, the possibilities are endless.

-You’ll first notice the sheer number of themes and plugins at your disposal.
+You’ll first notice the number of themes and plugins at your disposal.
 You’re likely to spend a good chunk of time scrolling through options.
 It allows for a deep level of customization, letting you create almost any type of website you can imagine.
-For instance, if you want an e-commerce site, you can install plugins like WooCommerce that turn your site into a fully functional online store.
+For instance, if you want a plug-in source site, you can install plugins like WooCommerce that turn your site into a fully functional online store.

 On the flip side, there’s a learning curve.
 WordPress can be tricky for newcomers.
 Many users find themselves tangled up in the settings or confused by options like widgets and menus.
 But don’t fret!
 There are countless tutorials and forums out there ready to help.